t-bre/ccdgen/README.md

 ## About

-A simple Python script to generate a [`compile_commands.json` database](https://clang.llvm.org/docs/JSONCompilationDatabase.html) by capturing the output of `make`.
+A Python script to generate a [`compile_commands.json` database](https://clang.llvm.org/docs/JSONCompilationDatabase.html) by capturing the output of `make`.
 This script was originally created to provide compilation databases for `make` based [C/C++ projects in Visual Studio Code](https://code.visualstudio.com/docs/cpp/c-cpp-properties-schema-reference).